buddhika159/Pinterest-celebrity-face-recognition/README.md

 ## Prerequisites:

-The below libraries are needed to execute the Python code
+Below libraries are needed to execute the Python code

 - Python 3.9
 - Tensorflow 2.8.0